Run Less, Run Harder in Successful Running Training Plan for Endurance

 What if you could increase stamina for running endurance by running fewer miles and doing more intense speed work?

-Even with limited time, you are able to combine endurance miles with intensity for the of training stimulus without building too much fatigue — and avoiding injury.
+Even with limited time, you are able to combine endurance miles with intensity for the perfect blend of training stimulus without building too much fatigue — and avoiding injury.

 A pyramidal training can provide best of both worlds